Method-ofcl/soulmask-server-arm64/README.md

 docker-compose down --timeout 90
 ```

-Build your own Docker image and launch the container:
+Use this if you want to build your own Docker image and launch the container:
 ######

 ```bash